Debugging in PHP. Now what? Explaining var_export, a useful and powerful ally

 Hello.

-How do you go about debugging?
+What do you do when debugging?

-I think the basic of the basics is var_dump.
+I think the most basic of the basics is var_dump.
 If you don't know this, you've probably never written PHP.

 I think this is the biggest problem with var_dump.